junxit/us-congress-bills-111/metadata.md

 - 2010-01-13 — Placed on the Union Calendar, Calendar No. 233.
 - 2010-01-13 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-396, Part I.
 - 2010-01-13 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-396, Part I.
+- 2010-03-09 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-03-09 — Considered as unfinished business. (consideration: CR H1208)
+- 2010-03-09 — Considered under suspension of the rules. (consideration: CR H1182-1188; text of measure as reported in House: CR H1182-1184)
+- 2010-03-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3650.
+- 2010-03-09 — Failed of passage/not agreed to in House: On motion to suspend the rules and pass the bill, as amended Failed by the Yeas and Nays: (2/3 required): 263 - 142 (Roll no. 92).
+- 2010-03-09 — Mr. Baird moved to suspend the rules and pass the bill, as amended.
+- 2010-03-09 — On motion to suspend the rules and pass the bill, as amended Failed by the Yeas and Nays: (2/3 required): 263 - 142 (Roll no. 92).
+- 2010-03-11 — Rules Committee Resolution H. Res.
+1168 Reported to House.
+Rule provides for consideration of H.R.
+3650 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+A specified amendment is in order.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+The amendment in the nature of a substitute printed in part A of House Report 111-439 shall be considered as adopted.
+- 2010-03-12 — Considered under the provisions of rule H. Res.
+1168. (consideration: CR H1368-1375)
+- 2010-03-12 — DEBATE - The House proceeded with one hour of debate on H.R.
+3650.
+- 2010-03-12 — House amendment offered
+- 2010-03-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-03-12 — On passage Passed by the Yeas and Nays: 251 - 103 (Roll No. 109). (text: CR H1368-1370)
+- 2010-03-12 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 251 - 103 (Roll No. 109).(text: CR H1368-1370)
+- 2010-03-12 — Rule H. Res.
+1168 passed House.
+- 2010-03-12 — Rule provides for consideration of H.R.
+3650 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+A specified amendment is in order.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+The amendment in the nature of a substitute printed in part A of House Report 111-439 shall be considered as adopted.
+- 2010-03-12 — The previous question was ordered pursuant to the rule. (consideration: CR H1374)